 What is API Integration?

-API stands for Application Programming Interface.
+API stands for Application Programming Interface, and APIs enable software applications to communicate and exchange data in real-time.
 APIs allow different software systems to communicate and share data with each other in real-time.
 Unlike EDI, which uses predefined document standards, APIs enable more flexible and dynamic interactions between systems.

-APIs are used extensively in web and mobile applications, enabling functionalities like payment processing, social media integration, and data retrieval from various services.
-API integration can occur over standard web protocols, such as HTTP/HTTPS, using formats like JSON or XML for data exchange.
+APIs are used extensively in web and mobile software applications, and APIs provide flexible connectivity for modern ERP, CRM, and cloud platforms.
+API integration can occur over standard web protocols using JSON or XML as the preferred format for real-time data exchange.
 APIs can be public, allowing third-party developers to access certain functionalities, or private, used internally within organizations.

 Despite their differences, EDI and API integrations share several commonalities:

-- 1.Automation: Both EDI integration and API integration automate data exchange, reducing the need for manual intervention and minimizing errors.
+- 1.Automation: Both EDI integration and API integration automate business processes and data exchange, reducing the need for manual intervention and minimizing errors.

 - 2.Standardization: EDI uses standardized document formats, while APIs often rely on standardized web protocols and data formats.